ngandlau/ngandlau.github.io/content/posts/the-story-of-more.md

 Our civilization depends on fossil fuel.
 "We are a fossil fuel civilization" (#TODO: link to Vaclav Smil).
 We not only burn fossil fuels, but we also make products of it.
 Most of our bumpers, doors, tires are made of *petroleum-derived polymeres*.

+## plastics
-**Plastics** are derived from fossil fuels.
+Plastics are derived from fossil fuels.
 Oil refineries convert crude oil (Rohöl) into useful products such as kerosine, diesel fuel, propan, and **petrochemical feedstock**.
 And the latter is used to make plastics.
 * 300M tons of plastics are produced each year
 * most plastic is produced for disposable packaging
 * 1 bodyweight per year of disposable plastics packaging wasted every year by an average OECD person